maximilian-kruse/SPIN/docs/usage/tutorial.md

 with mean vector $\bar{b}$ and sparse precision matrix $\mathbf{R}$.

-Similar to the problem set up, generation of the prior follows the builder pattern.
+Similar to the problem setup, generation of the prior follows the builder pattern.
 We configure the prior in the [`PriorSettings`][spin.hippylib.prior.PriorSettings] data class,

 ```py